|1. Description - |

 |6.
 Methods of Evaluation - |

-- Videotaped projects -- prepared monologues, scenes, and various sides and commercial copy
+- Presentations/performance of videotaped projects -- prepared monologues, scenes, and various sides and commercial copy

 - Participation and critique